huggingface/chat-ui/README.md

 #### Custom prompt templates

-By default the prompt is constructed using `userMessageToken`, `assistantMessageToken`, `userMessageEndToken`, `assistantMessageEndToken`, `preprompt` parameters and a series of default templates.
+By default, the prompt is constructed using `userMessageToken`, `assistantMessageToken`, `userMessageEndToken`, `assistantMessageEndToken`, `preprompt` parameters and a series of default templates.

 However, these templates can be modified by setting the `chatPromptTemplate` and `webSearchQueryPromptTemplate` parameters.
 Note that if WebSearch is not enabled, only `chatPromptTemplate` needs to be set.
 The template language is <https://handlebarsjs.com>.
 The templates have access to the model's prompt parameters (`preprompt`, etc.).
 However, if the templates are specified it is recommended to inline the prompt parameters, as using the references (`{{preprompt}}`) is deprecated.